CMCHTPC/DelphiDX12/README.md

   compiler switch.
   Also FPC supports BITPACKED RECORDS.

-  The inline functions of the interfaces (which is a nice feature in C++ are not translated in the moment cause I don't know how.
+  The inline functions of the interfaces are translated to FPC in some headers (still some work todo).
-  A INLINE directive would be a cool feature for FPC.
-We will look forward...
+  FPC supports now helper classes for interface.
+  In Delphi you miss this feature.
+Maybe someday...